🔞 Not for sale to under 18s

 The supply of legal CBD is constantly evolving.
-Just a few weeks after the ban on HHC, new products are appearing on the shelves.
+Just a few weeks after the ban on HHC, new products have appeared on the shelves.
 THCP, THCV and the one we're going to talk about here: H4CBD.

 What is its history?
 What are its effects?
 What are the benefits and risks?
 What is its legal status in France?
 In this article, we answer all your questions about H4CBD.